oleg-shilo/DocPreview.VSIX/README.md

 - In the content find the location of the css file(s).
 Now you can modify it to suit your needs.

 The extension comes with the predefined Light (default) and Dark themes.
-You can select the desired theme by right-click on the toolbar of the preview panel:
+You can select the desired theme by right-click on the toolbar of the preview panel.
+You can even use your own custom css file if you prefer to.

 ![image](https://github.com/user-attachments/assets/3e24beec-e886-43a0-abc8-a5492bd2875a)

 ## Limitations